oxzoid/reading-focus-overlay/README.md

 - `Ctrl + Shift + C` to switch color (black ↔ green)
 - `Ctrl + Shift + B` to block left click
 - Line is offset to avoid blocking text
-- Drawn as a triangle with thicker base near the cursor

 Requires:
 - AutoHotkey v1.1